awsdocs/amazon-ses-developer-guide/doc-source/send-email-exchange.md

 1. Select **Basic authentication**, then select **Offer basic authentication only after starting TLS**, and then enter your Amazon SES SMTP user name and password\.
 **Important**
 Your SMTP user name and password are not the same as your AWS access key ID and secret access key\.
 Do not attempt to use your AWS credentials to authenticate yourself against the SMTP endpoint\.
-For more information about credentials, see [Using Credentials With Amazon SES](using-credentials.md)\.
+For more information about credentials, see [Using credentials with Amazon SES](using-credentials.md)\.
 ![\[Enter SMTP credentials\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/exchange_integration_smtp_credentials.png)

 1. Choose **Next**\.